 Bo Myung Seo, Professor of Theology and Cultural Criticism, was promoted to Full Professor at the February 2019 meeting of the Board of Trustees.
 Dr. Seo earned a PhD and an MDiv from Chicago Theological Seminary, and an MA from the University of Chicago.
 He began teaching at CTS as a lecturer in 1998, and joined the faculty in 2000.
 His areas of expertise span a vast expanse of theories of theology, philosophy and culture, as well as cultural phenomena such as art and the study of comparative religions.
 He teaches a variety of courses such as Global Sensitivity in Ministry, Philosophical Thought, and Theology of Art.
-His books include, "A Critique of Western Theological Anthropology (2005), The End of the University: The Status of Higher Education in Contemporary Capitalism (in Korean, 2011), and Eschatology in American Thought (in Korean, 2011).
-We congratulate Dr. Seo on his well-deserved promotion!
+His books include, "A Critique of Western Theological Anthropology (2005), The End of the University: The Status of Higher 2011), and Eschatology in American Thought (in Korean, 2011).
+We congratulate Dr. Seo on his welldeserved promotion!